 Starlight dramatically helps with kids' mental health and putting them in a good mood to tackle whatever they have to face in hospital.
 Not having Starlight would be debilitating on Gus' mental health.Gus' mum, Lisa

-As soon as Gus started thinking about his wish, his mum said Supercross was always going to be number one!
+As soon as Gus started thinking about his wish, his mum said Supercross was always going to top the list!

-The anticipation and excitement is giving Gus something to look forward to which is helping his daily wellbeing.
-It's going to mean the world to all of us.
-Money has been really tight since Gus was diagnosed, so being able to go and experience this amazing event as a family will be awesome.Gus' mum, Lisa
+The anticipation gave Gus something to look forward to which helped his daily wellbeing.
+Money has been really tight since Gus was diagnosed, so to be able to go and experience this amazing event as a family will be awesomeGus' mum, Lisa

 More Starlight Stories